French Apple Tart

 - Core the fruit, cut in half, top to bottom.
 Slice very thinly, the Korean Pear/Cox apple.
 Place the slightly stacked half moon apple slices in parallel rows.
 Simply fill in all the gaps and making it look pretty.

 - Brush with half the melted butter.
 Then for the best bit.
-Sprinkle with the brown sugar and Quatre Épices.
+Sprinkle with the brown sugar and our French spice mix Quatre Épices.

 - Bake for 20-25 minutes at 200 degrees C. It was 20 minutes in our oven, but be sure to check at 20 minutes.